nselvara/chipdev.io/README.md

 > *(Difficulty and companies shown for reference)*

 > [!NOTE]
 > Quest #27 is missing from the chipdev.io website's numbered sequence.
-In this repository, 28 is used as the 27th quest.
+In this repository, 28 is referred to as the 27th quest.

 1. **Simple Router** – 🟢 Easy – 🏢 Apple, Nvidia
    Design a router that directs packets to outputs based on destination.